Hari-2kd2/python-gmail-smtp/README.md

 ---

-This ensures that all environment variables are included in a single code block, making it clear and easy to copy the entire setup.
+This format ensures that each step is clearly outlined and easy to follow.
+The environment variables are included in a single code block to make it easier for users to copy and paste them.